 Killer whales, or orcas, are members of the dolphin family.
 They are also the largest animals held in captivity.
 In the wild, orcas stay with their mothers for life.
 Family groups, or “pods,” consist of a mother, her adult sons and daughters, and her daughters’ offspring.
 Members of the pod communicate in a “dialect” specific to that pod.
 Dolphins swim together in family pods or tribes of hundreds.

 Capturing even one wild orca or dolphin disrupts the entire pod.
-To obtain a female dolphin of breeding age, for example, boats are used to chase the pod to shallow waters, where the animals are surrounded with nets that are gradually closed and lifted onto the boats.
+To obtain a female dolphin of breeding age, for example, boats are used to chase the pod into shallow waters, where the animals are surrounded with nets that are gradually closed and lifted onto the boats.
 Unwanted dolphins are thrown back.
 Some die from shock or stress, and others slowly succumb to pneumonia when water enters their lungs through their blowholes.
 Pregnant females may spontaneously abort babies.
-In one instance, more than 200 panicked dolphins who had been corralled into a Japanese fishing port crashed into boat hulls and each other, becoming hopelessly entangled in nets during their attempt to find an escape route; many became exhausted and drowned.(3)
+In one instance, more than 200 panicked dolphins who had been corralled into a Japanese fishing port crashed into boat hulls and each other, becoming hopelessly entangled in nets during their attempt to find an escape route.
+Many became exhausted and drowned.3

 Orcas and dolphins who escape the ordeal of capture become frantic upon seeing their captured companions and may even try to save them.
-When Namu, a wild orca captured off the coast of Canada, was towed to the Seattle Public Aquarium, he was insured by Lloyd’s of London, according to the BBC, for “various contingencies including rescue attempts by other whales.”(4)
+When Namu, a wild orca captured off the coast of Canada, was towed to the Seattle Marine Aquarium (then the Seattle Public Aquarium), he was insured by Lloyd’s of London, according to the BBC, for “various contingencies including rescue attempts by other whales.”4

-In the wild, orcas and dolphins swim up to 100 miles per day.(5,6) But captured dolphins are confined to tanks that may be only 24 feet long, 24 feet wide, and 6 feet deep.(7) They navigate by echolocation—bouncing sonar waves off other objects to determine their shape, density, distance, and location—but in tanks, the reverberations from their own sonar bounce off the walls, driving some dolphins insane.
-Jacques Cousteau said that life for a captive dolphin “leads to a confusion of the entire sensory apparatus, which in turn causes in such a sensitive creature a derangement of mental balance and behaviour.”(8)
+In the wild, orcas and dolphins swim in vast oceans and rivers.
+But captured dolphins are confined to tanks that may be only 24 feet long, 24 feet wide, and 6 feet deep.5 They navigate by echolocation—bouncing sonar waves off other objects to determine their shape, density, distance, and location—but in tanks, the reverberations from their own sonar bounce off the walls, driving some dolphins insane.
+Jacques Cousteau said that life for a captive dolphin “leads to a confusion of the entire sensory apparatus, which in turn causes in such a sensitive creature a derangement of mental balance and behaviour.”6

 Newly captured dolphins and orcas are forced to learn tricks.
 Former trainers say that withholding food and isolating animals who refuse to perform are two common training methods.
-According to Ric O’Barry, “positive reward” training is a euphemism for “food deprivation.”(12) Former dolphin trainer Doug Cartlidge maintains that highly social dolphins are punished by being isolated from other animals: “You put them in a pen and ignore them.
-It’s like psychological torture.”(13)
+According to O’Barry, “positive reward” training is a euphemism for “food deprivation.”7 Former dolphin trainer Doug Cartlidge maintains that highly social dolphins are punished by being isolated from other animals: “You put them in a pen and ignore them.
+It’s like psychological torture.”8

 Captivity’s Tragic Consequences